linkedin/rest.li/src/pathspec.md

   - [More resources and examples](#more-resources-and-examples)

 ## What is PathSpec
-PathSpec represents a path to a component within a complex data object within Rest.li framework.
+In Rest.li framework, PathSpec represents a path to a component within a complex data object.
 It generates uniform references in hierarchical [datamap](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/DataMap.java) components.
 It is an abstract path concept and has its specification.
-It currently has two concrete forms in Rest.li, but it is not language-specific.
+It currently has two concrete forms in Rest.li, but PathSpec itself should not be language-specific.

 1. The PathSpec path can be represented as a string, current example usages of its string form can be found in [Validation annotation](/rest.li/Validation-in-Rest_li#specifying-restli-validation-annotations), where the PathSpec string is used in annotation and the [Annotation Reader](https://github.com/linkedin/rest.li/blob/master/restli-server/src/main/java/com/linkedin/restli/internal/server/model/RestLiAnnotationReader.java#L185) would interpret it.